 Making Data Work

-A solution for data analytics creates greater transparency here, delivers clear statements on the progress of production, and highlights new interconnections that lead to an accelerated analysis of errors.
+A solution for data analytics creates greater transparency here, delivers clear statements on the progress of production, and highlights new interconnections that lead to an accelerated analysis of errors and predictive maintenance.

 For this purpose, however, all relevant measurement data from the production process must be gathered on a continuous basis.
 These items of information can be used by an analytics solution for more extensive statistical analyses.